-You'll also have access to our on-campus clinics, the Children's Speech and Language Clinic, and the Tavistock Aphasia Centre.
+You'll also have access to our campus clinics, the Children's Speech and Language Clinic, and the Tavistock Aphasia Centre.
 You will benefit from observing qualified therapists at work, and begin your clinical work experience treating both adults and children with communication difficulties.

 Your practical, workplace skills will be developed through clinical experiences which are embedded throughout your degree programme.
-You'll have extensive experience in the assessment, diagnosis and treatment of patients with communication and swallowing difficulties.
+You'll have extensive experience in the assessment, diagnosis and treatment of clients with communication and swallowing difficulties.

 You will consolidate your knowledge of research methods and skills, applying them as you complete your dissertation project.